 With the latest forecasts also pointing towards another jump in price by a further 21.5% in the next five years, now more than ever might be the best time to get involved.

-Another one of your friends in property investment is Capital Appreciation.
+Another one of your friends in property investment is capital appreciation.

 On a very basic level, this is the increase in the value of a property over time.
 As you can imagine, it is one of the most appealing aspects of property investment overall – especially for those looking towards retirement.

-If you’re patient and rent out a property for a few decades, you can sell it on for a considerable profit.
+If you’re patient and rent out a property for a few decades, you can likely sell it on for a considerable profit.

-With the market, again, booming, if you get started now, with the prices probably being the best they’ve been in a long time, your future self may just be grateful.
+If you get started now, with the prices probably being the best they’ve been in a long time, your future self may just be grateful.